-vi.
-Care Management Staffing: Accountable Point of Contact and Multi-disciplinary Care Team
+v.
+Care Management Staffing.
+Accountable Point of Contact and Multi-disciplinary Care Team.
 At a minimum, each member assigned to the intensive and high risk levels must have an assigned accountable point of contact [care manager].
-The MCP must use a multi-disciplinary care team when the member's physical, psychosocial, and/or behavioral conditions would benefit from a range of disciplines with different but complementary skills, knowledge and experience working together to deliver a comprehensive, integrated approach to care management.
+The MCP must use a multi-disciplinary care team when the member's physical, psychosocial, and/or behavioral conditions would benefit from a range of Appendix K Quality Care Page 126 of 210 disciplines with different but complementary skills, knowledge and experience working together to deliver a comprehensive, integrated approach to care management.
 The MCP staffing model must address the following components:

-- how the MCP identifies who will be the assigned care manager; - how the MCP determines the composition of the team; - the delineation of roles and responsibilities of the team members (with particular emphasis on non-duplication of activities performed by PCPs, PCMHs, etc.); - how the MCP exchanges member information within and across the team; - how the MCP will ensure that staff who are completing care management functions are operating within their professional scope of practice, are appropriate for the member's health care needs, and follow the state's licensure/credentialing requirements. - a staff training model that includes the onboarding of new employees and an annual training for current employees on the MCP's model of care, cultural competency, person centered care planning, motivational interviewing, grievance reporting process/procedure, availability of community resources in the care manager's respective geographic areas, care management strategies for disease specific processes, abuse/neglect/exploitation reporting requirements, and HIPAA;

-• maintenance of a staffing ratio within the range below which is defined as one full time equivalent (FTE) per the number of consumers specified for each of the following stratification levels and care management statuses:
+- 1. How the MCP identifies who will be the assigned care manager; - 2.
+How the MCP determines the composition of the team; - 3.
+The delineation of roles and responsibilities of the team members (with particular emphasis on non-duplication of activities performed by PCPs, PCMHs, etc.); - 4.
+How the MCP exchanges member information within and across the team; - 5.
+How the MCP will ensure that staff who are completing care management functions are operating within their professional scope of practice, are appropriate for the member's health care needs, and follow the state's licensure/credentialing requirements. - 6.
+A staff training model that includes the onboarding of new employees and an annual training for current employees on the MCP's model of care, cultural competency, person centered care planning, motivational interviewing, grievance reporting process/procedure, availability of community resources in the care manager's respective geographic areas, care management strategies for disease specific processes, abuse/neglect/exploitation reporting requirements, and HIPAA; - Maintenance of a staffing ratio within the range below which is defined as one full time equivalent (FTE) per the number of consumers specified for each of the following stratification levels and care management statuses:

-Risk Care Management Staffing Ratio

-Stratification Status

-Level

-Intensive Engaged and 1:25-1:50

-Passive

-Participation

-High Engaged and 1:51-1:100

-Passive

-Participation
+Risk Stratification Level Care Management Status Staffing Ratio Intensive Engaged and Passive Participation 1:25-1:50 High Engaged and Passive Participation 1:51-1:100 financially responsible for the member, or empowered to make financial or health related decisions on behalf of a member.